syntasso/kratix-docs/docs/main/05-reference/02-how-kratix-complements/04-kratix-and-backstage.md

 ## Why

-This divide between GUI and API makes Backstage and Kratix the perfect the perfect package.
+This divide between GUI and API makes Backstage and Kratix the perfect package.

 * **Decoupled architecture:**

-    GUI architectures in general–shine when their responsibility is limited to the UX experience.
+    GUI architectures shine when their responsibility is limited to the UX experience.
 Rather than define your platform orchestartation in Backstage directly, you can have Backstage call the Kratix API which provides easier portability across GUIs, alternative experiences for more CLI driven users, and easier refactoring of platfom implementation due to stable API definitions.

 * **Auto-populated GUI:**